EndfinityDev/EasyCMS18/README.md

 * An installed instance of the Unity 5.6 editor
 * A reference of the CMS18 modding PDF Guide `Car Mechanic Simulator 2018\ModdingTools\PDFGuides\CMS18 Car Modding Guide.pdf` (You do **not** need to install CMS modding tools for Unity)
 * 3D editing software that supports Collada (.dae) and FBX (.fbx) files (Blender recommended)
+* Car Mechanic Simulator 2018 (Even when exporting to CMS VR, CMS VR does not have its own Car Editor)

 # :building_construction: Setup
 1. Download the latest EasyCMS18 Template release from the `Releases` section in this GitHub repository
 2. Unpack the archive
 3. Open Unity and add the unpacked folder as a project.
 Make sure the selected folder has folders named `Assets`, `Library` and `ProjectSettings` immediately inside it

+> [!NOTE]
+> If the project gets stuck infinitely loading - close it via task manager, in Unity Hub navigate to `Installs` and find your Unity 5.6 install.
+Right click on it and select `Show In Explorer`.
+In the opened directory, open `Unity.exe`

 # :blue_car: Usage
 While the guide below seems rather long, the process to making a basic working car can take approximately 5-10 minutes
 ## Car setup